cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **is_enddated_default**
 (mandatory)<br>
-Determines if a enddate column will be added to the satellite and gets updated by the loading processing.
+Determines if an enddate column will be added to the satellite and gets updated by the loading processing.
 This can be overwritten via table specific properties.
 <br>*true"

 **far_future_timestamp**